3.3.4:How to Use ZPKG

 - Please be fully aware of the above limitations.
 If you are unsure, do not use this feature.

-Binding zpkg to an authentication code is currently only supported on PWX1 devices.
-For device purchase links, please refer to the Store Portal at the top right corner of this page.
+Modes such as binding zpkg files to authentication codes and binding device UUIDs are currently only supported by PWX1 devices.
+For device purchase links, please refer to the Mall Entrance in the upper-right corner of this page.

 2: How do I save as a zpkg?